-We had found our fluffy little friend on the ground at the base of a big tree so we decided the above advice was what we’d do so we lifted him a little higher thinking he may at least have a better chance.
-Jon didn’t fancy putting him onto his hand because although he was young and small, he had a really menacing looking set of claws so he found a stick and picked him up and got him to latch onto the stick where he perched happily whilst being gently moved from the ground to a higher position on a nearby tree branch, still low but off ground.
+Secondly, we had found our fluffy little friend on the ground at the base of a big tree so we decided the above advice was what we’d do.
+Jon didn’t fancy putting him onto his hand because although he was young and small, he had menacing looking claws.
+We found a stick and guided his sharp talons onto it.
+Luckily he seemed happy with this and confidently perched whilst being slowly moved from the ground to a higher position on a nearby tree branch, still low but off ground.

-We then moved back and walked away, not able to take our eyes off the little fella, but also conscious that his parents were probably watching and actually had it all under control.
-We hated leaving him, but also felt we’d done the right thing, although after reading a little further down the website page about signs of whether the Owlet looked ok or in distress, we decided that actually the little fella had been perfectly ok and we’d probably been worrying for no reason at all because Nature is truly amazing.
+We then moved back and began to walk away.
+It was difficult to take our eyes off the little fella, but we were conscious that his parents were probably watching and actually had it all under control.
+We hated leaving him, but also felt we’d done the right thing, although after reading a little further down the website page about signs of whether the Owlet looked ok or in distress, we decided that actually the little fella had been perfectly healthy and we’d probably been worrying for no reason, after all, nature is truly amazing.
+Sometimes cruel, but still amazing.

-Our little Tawny owlet encounter was amazing and we were so happy we’d come across him or her 🙂
+Our little Tawny owlet encounter was fantastic and we were so happy we’d come across him or her 🙂